raymond-chii/Frequentist-ML/Linear_Regression/README.md

 2. Value of Regularization: Both Ridge and Lasso regression showed how regularization can help prevent overfitting and improve model performance, especially in the cancer dataset.

-3. Impact of Feature Engineering: The custom features added to the cancer dataset significantly improved model performance, highlighting the importance of domain knowledge and creative feature creation in predictive modeling.
+3. Impact of Feature Engineering: The custom features added to the cancer dataset improved model performance, highlighting the importance of domain knowledge in predictive modeling.

 4. Dataset Characteristics Matter: The effectiveness of different regression techniques varied between the two datasets, emphasizing the importance of trying multiple approaches and not relying on a one-size-fits-all solution.

 5. Interpretability vs. Performance: While more complex models (like those with engineered features) can offer better performance, they may come at the cost of reduced interpretability.
 It's important to balance these factors based on the specific needs of the project.

-6. Visualization Aids Understanding: The coefficient profile plots for Lasso and Ridge regression provided valuable insights into feature importance and the impact of regularization, demonstrating the value of visualization in understanding model behavior.
+6. Visualization Understanding: The coefficient profile plots for Lasso and Ridge regression provided insights into feature importance and the impact of regularization, demonstrating the value of visualization in understanding model behavior.

 In conclusion, this project demonstrated the nuances of applying different regression techniques to real-world datasets.
 It highlighted the importance of feature engineering, the power of regularization, and the need for a thoughtful approach to model selection and evaluation.